Enterprise-CMCS/macpro-mdct-mcr/README.md

 and [in serverless-dynamodb-local](https://github.com/99x/serverless-dynamodb-local/issues/294), the override in `./package.json` and this section of the README will become obsolete and should be removed.

+#### DynamoDB Local failed to start with code 1
+If you're getting the above error and/or `inaccessible host: 'localhost' at port '8000'`, some steps to try:
+- confirm that you're on the right Java version -- if you have an M1 mac, you need an [x86 install](https://www.azul.com/downloads/?version=java-18-sts&os=macos&architecture=x86-64-bit&package=jdk#zulu)
+- delete your `services/database/.dynamodb` directory and then run `dev local` in your terminal

 ### Local Development Additional Info

 Local dev is configured as a Typescript project.
 The entrypoint in `./src/dev.ts` manages running the moving pieces locally: the API, database, filestore, and frontend.